SystemsApproach/private5g/software/overview.rst

 A multi-site deployment of Aether has been running since 2020 in support of the *Pronto Project*, but that deployment depends on an ops team with significant insider knowledge about Aether's engineering details.
-It is difficult for individuals to reproduce that know-how and bring up their own Aether clusters.
+It is difficult for others to reproduce that know-how and bring up their own Aether clusters.
 Aether is also available as two self-contained software packages that were originally designed to support developers working on individual components.
 These packages are straightforward to install and run, even in a VM on your laptop, so they also provide a way to get started:

 * `Aether-in-a-Box (Aiab)
   <https://docs.aetherproject.org/master/developer/aiab.html>`__: